adit1110/PoCoTo/readme.md

 - Pause Button in the game is missing
 - Minigame is not fully implemented
 - Character Revive was not implemented

+**Javadocs**:
+- Our Javadoc documentation is located inside the docs folder.
+From there, there is a file named index-html, which contains Javadocs for all of the Javadocs compiled.